eshon/filponto-site/exampleSite/content/_index.md

 intro_image_hide_on_mobile: true
 ---

-# Serif - A Hugo Business Theme.

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+# FilPonto - infrastructure and collaborations support for Filecoin